jimmynotjim/scrollnav/README.md

 # [jQuery scrollNav][1]

-A jQuery plugin to build a sticky navigation from the content of an article.
+A jQuery plugin for building a scrolling side nav

 Check out [the homepage][1] to see it in action or [this demo][2] to get an idea of how it all works.

+## Features ##

+*	### Simple to set up

+	With a single file import and function in your footer, you're on your way.

+*	### Fully customizable

+	Very little styling is set for you, but the bit that is, is fully customizable.

+*	### Tiny Size

+	At 1.8kb min'd, scrollNav is pretty unintrusive.
+If you use Ajax to import and initiate it, it's almost negligable.

 ## Usage

 ### Import

-Start by importing the script to your page, the best location is in the footer, but no matter what make sure it follows your jquery file.
+Start by importing the script to your page, the best location is in the footer, but no matter what, make sure it follows your jquery file.

 ```html
 <script src="jquery.scrollNav.min.js"></script>